How to Plan the Best Trip to Nelson

 Although Nelson is New Zealand’s sunniest city, it’s still New Zealand.
 Therefore, a rainy day backup is never a bad idea.
 Some options include:

-- Visit the WOW Museum & The Nelson Classic Car Collection
+- Visit the Nelson Classic Car Museum

 - Enjoy tastings at the breweries listed in the 8 Best Craft Breweries in Nelson